3vm/dsn_verif/Ehgu_white_paper.md

 FAQ
 ----
 How can we support the Ehgu ecosystem?
 You could start using open source code for your designs.
 You can donate code and documentation of your discontinued products.
 You can even open source your most important product to gain greater market credibility.
 You can remove the requirement for degree from your job postings.
 You can develop a curriculum for your company specific jobs that general public can self learn and then apply for your jobs.
 Chipping relies heavily on software tools.
 Some of the tools are prohibitively expensive.
-If you are a software developer creating Electronic Design Automation tools for design, try changing the model from a one time fully paid licensing to a Software as a Service model.
+If you are a software developer creating EDA tools for design, try changing the model from a one time fully paid licensing to a Software as a Service model.
 Or better still, how about open sourcing your 5-10 year older version of your software?
 Or even provide a feature reduced version for education.

 Details
 --------